 How long does it take to get the money?

 It usually takes about eight weeks from the time your adviser completes your application to the time you’ll receive your money.
 Of course, this will vary from case to case, depending on the property, for example.

 Will a lifetime mortgage affect any inheritance?

 Yes.
 You can access your home’s equity now, but the value of any inheritance you leave will be reduced.
-We offer optional Inheritance Protection, which lets you protect a proportions of the net sales proceeds for your loved ones.
-If you choose to do this it will reduce the amount you can borrow.
+We offer optional Inheritance Protection, which lets you protect a proportion of the net sales proceeds for your loved ones.
+If you choose to do this, it will reduce the amount you can borrow.

 |If your property is currently worth £200,000 and you want to protect 30% of the net sale proceeds from your home, then the maximum amount we would lend will be calculated on 70% of the property value: £140,000 instead of £200,000.|

 Of course, even if you don’t select Inheritance Protection, any money left over after repayment of your lifetime mortgage will be paid to you or your estate.